-Example Timetable For example: W/R (Outpatients), MDT, Meetings, X-Ray Conference etc Weds Thurs Mon Working in A + E Working In A + E A + E Teaching / Working in A + E Working in A + E AM Working in A + E FY2 Teaching 12-Lunchtime 2:10pm Working in A + E Working in A + E
+Example Timetable For example: W/R (Outpatients), MDT, Meetings, X-Ray Conference etc Mon Weds Thurs Working in A + E Working In A + E Working in A + E A + E Teaching / Working in A + E AM Working in A + E FY1 Teaching 12 - 2:10pm Lunchtime Working in A + E PM

-Educational Activities:

-Teaching: All junior doctors are expected to attend the departmental teaching (every Wednesday) from 11am - 1pm).
+Educational Activities: Teaching: All junior doctors are expected to attend the departmental teaching (every Wednesday) from 9am - 12noon).
 They are also released from their shop-floor duties to attend their mandatory teaching.

 Audits: Every junior doctor is expected to participate in the departmental audits.
 Topics are chosen from the RCEM-given topics or from those arising from local needs based on local clinical practice.
 Usually two or three junior doctors share one topic.
 They are supervised by a Middle-grade doctor and a consultant.
 Audit presentation is uaually arranged during the last 2 or 3 teaching sessions of the four-month period.
 Junior doctors are also encouraged to audit any aspect of the departmental clinical practices, if they feel any improvement is required.
-Rota: F2/GPVTS follow a rolling rota with shifts ranging from 8-12 hours, averaging at 40 hours per week
+Rota: F1 rota runs between 08:00 - 22:00 Mon-Fri and 09:00 - 17:00 Sat-Sun, averaging at 40 hours per week